JuliaLang/julia/JuliaSyntax/README.md

 ### Raw syntax tree / Green tree

-Raw syntax tree (RST, or "Green tree" in the terminology from Roslyn)
+Raw syntax tree (or "Green tree" in the terminology from Roslyn)

 We want GreenNode to be
 * *structurally minimal* — For efficiency and generality